Skip to main content

 Smoke chamber parging $250-$500 $600-$1,100 $850-$1,600 4-7 hours

-For fireplace repair and installation, I use high-temperature refractory materials that meet or exceed industry standards.
-These materials can handle repeated thermal cycling without cracking or spalling.
+For fireplace repair and installation, I use high-temperature refractory materials that meet or beat industry standards.
+They stand up to the same thermal cycling that wrecks cheaper materials, expanding and contracting season after season without cracking or spalling.

 Chimney Caps and Crown Protection

-Let me be brutally honest: if you don’t have a quality chimney cap, you’re asking for problems.
-I’ve seen chimneys in Timnath where birds built nests that completely blocked the flue, raccoons that got trapped and died inside the chimney, and water damage that cost thousands to repair—all because there was no cap or an inadequate one.
+Let me be blunt: if you don’t have a solid chimney cap, you’re inviting trouble.
+I’ve found chimneys in Timnath where birds packed a nest in so tight it blocked the whole flue, where a raccoon got stuck and died inside the chimney, and where water poured in and caused thousands in damage.
+All of it because there was no cap or a cheap one that gave up early.

-A proper chimney cap does multiple jobs: keeps precipitation out, prevents animal entry, stops downdrafts, and, in some cases, adds a spark arrestor for fire safety.
-In Timnath’s climate, where we get everything from hailstorms to heavy snow, your cap needs to be robust.
+A good chimney cap pulls double duty.
+It keeps rain and snow out, blocks animals from getting in, stops downdrafts from pushing smoke back into your house, and on some models adds a spark arrestor for fire safety.
+In Timnath, where we catch everything from hail to heavy snow, your cap has to be built to take a beating.

 Chimney Cap Options and Investment Levels